The story behind the name

 Algebra Engine

 Type any equation into the input field.
 Each term becomes a draggable tile.
-Drag a term across the equals sign to move it to the other side — the sign flips automatically (+ becomes −, × becomes ÷).
+Drag a term across the equals sign to move it — the sign flips automatically (+ becomes −, × becomes ÷).
 Tap a variable to substitute a value.
 Use the toolbar to apply index laws, trig identities, log rules, or complex number operations.

 02